statgen/pheweb/README.md

 [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+Note that there can be at most one minor version difference between kubectl client and server versions: If the server is running v1.8, the client cannot be v1.10.
+Versions can be checked with `kubectl version`.
+If they differ too much, download a different version of the client or update the server.

 ### 2. Build a Docker image and push to Google Container Registry

 Copy the .pheweb directory from a running PheWeb instance ($HOME/.pheweb) as dot_pheweb in the repository root.